RapidSoftwareSolutions/Marketplace-AmazonML-package/README.md

 ```

 ## AmazonML.createDataSourceFromRedshift
-Creates a DataSource from a database hosted on an Amazon Redshift cluster.
+(BETA) Creates a DataSource from a database hosted on an Amazon Redshift cluster.

 | Field            | Type       | Description
 |------------------|------------|----------